 The objectives of the public consultation were to inform the stakeholders (within proximity of the proposed project site) in the area about the project; gaining their views, concerns and values, taking account of neighbours and general public inputs in decision making; obtaining local knowledge, reducing conflict, improving transparency and accountability in decision making, and increasing public confidence and awareness.
-The consultation and public participation was facilitated through a public meeting and administration and interviews.
-The key target respondents included among others the neighbours and individuals who would directly or indirectly be affected by the implementation of the proposed project.
-The geographical scope targeted stakeholders within potential impact and approximately 1km radius.
-The target groups include persons working and living in the vicinity of the proposed project area, those sharing same infrastructure and services, various relevant public offices, administration, opinion leaders, business community, community based organizations and the local individuals.
-Printed and signed Notice of public meeting for the proposed project were distributed and conspicuously displayed widely to all Project affected Persons and stakeholders inviting them to the meeting for their comments/opinions/views regarding the proposed project.
-The public meeting notice had a project brief of the proposed project and specified the venue, date and time of the public meeting.
+The public participation was facilitated through a public meeting and administration of predesigned questionnaires and interviews.
+The key respondents included among others the neighbours and individuals who would directly or indirectly be affected by the implementation of the proposed project.
+There are some few homes within the environs of the proposed site which we were not able to get their responses since the owners were absent or not available while others were indifferent.
+Others gave oral views and those who gave oral views indicating no objection to the proposed project.